dev-divi/DiviCorner.art/TextsAQueue/A-2023-01-04-Understanding.md

-[3:56 AM]The Blessed 🧞✨: "If you don't die before you die, you won't die when you die."
+> "If you don't die before you die, you won't die when you die."

-Osho would have said,
+A master would have said,
-this is because you can't die if you never lived
+this is because you can't die if you never lived.

-[3:58 AM]The Blessed 🧞✨: what it says in that video is the truth [3:59 AM]The Blessed 🧞✨: the person I was before a near-death or death experience..
+What it says in [this video]() is the truth

+The person I was before a near-death or death experience..
 I believed I was me.

-[3:59 AM]The Blessed 🧞✨: I did not know who I was, not even 1% [4:01 AM]The Blessed 🧞✨: I don't know if others would agree with me or if they've thought about this long enough [4:01 AM]The Blessed 🧞✨: but how do I say this, you know how "other people don't know who you really are" [4:01 AM]The Blessed 🧞✨: that you that you "really are" isn't you, your potential self, it isn't you, it's the same potential self that is humanity
+I did not know who I was, not even 1%

+I don't know if others would agree with me or if they've thought about this long enough

+but how do I say this, you know how "other people don't know who you really are"

+that you that you "really are" isn't you, your potential self, it isn't you,

+it's the same potential self that is humanity

-[4:02 AM]The Blessed 🧞✨: the way I see it is it's actually one being [4:02 AM]The Blessed 🧞✨: one human being
+the way I see it is it's actually one being

+one human being

-[4:02 AM]The Blessed 🧞✨: with the same personality
+with the same personality

-[4:02 AM]The Blessed 🧞✨: the same mind
+the same mind

-[4:03 AM]The Blessed 🧞✨: not a whole bunch of minds all together to form a supercomputer or something [4:03 AM]The Blessed 🧞✨: it's just the same real self
+not a whole bunch of minds all together to form a supercomputer or something

+it's just the same real self

+---

-[4:04 AM]The Blessed 🧞✨: the authentic self is the same real self that manifests itself out of us when we aren't trying to be who we think we are
+the authentic self is the same real self that manifests itself out of us when we aren't trying to be who we think we are

-[4:04 AM]The Blessed 🧞✨: that's the reason you won't die when you die, because your limited self isn't who you are
+that's the reason you won't die when you die,
+because your limited self isn't who you are,

-[4:04 AM]The Blessed 🧞✨: and if you never taste who you are [4:05 AM]The Blessed 🧞✨: then you don't come to know that you aren't something that lives or dies [4:06 AM]The Blessed 🧞✨: this is why the zen masters don't try to do anything [4:06 AM]The Blessed 🧞✨: because there isn't anything to do [4:06 AM]The Blessed 🧞✨: because the real self is fine [4:07 AM]The Blessed 🧞✨: because basically if you look at the timeline [4:07 AM]The Blessed 🧞✨: there is a period of time where mankind's heart is closed [4:07 AM]The Blessed 🧞✨: but it will inevitably open, that's what it does [4:07 AM]The Blessed 🧞✨: just like breathing happens in and out [4:08 AM]The Blessed 🧞✨: it closes for a while, it will open later [4:08 AM]The Blessed 🧞✨: as long as you have some will you can close it [4:08 AM]The Blessed 🧞✨: but limited will is temporary, it can't hold its strength for all that long [4:09 AM]The Blessed 🧞✨: the reason why we participate in goodness [4:09 AM]The Blessed 🧞✨: is to reduce the amount of suffering during that process [4:09 AM]The Blessed 🧞✨: this is the same reason as why increasing suffering for spiritual gain is insane
+and if you never taste who you are

+then you don't come to know that you aren't something that lives or dies

+this is why the zen masters don't try to do anything

+because there isn't anything to do

+because the real self is fine

+because basically if you look at the timeline

+there is a period of time where mankind's heart is closed

+but it will inevitably open, that's what it does

+just like breathing happens in and out

+it closes for a while, it will open later

+as long as you have some will you can close it

+but limited will is temporary, it can't hold its strength for all that long [4:09 AM]The Blessed 🧞✨: the reason why we participate in goodness [4:09 AM]The Blessed 🧞✨: is to reduce the amount of suffering during that process [4:09 AM]The Blessed 🧞✨: this is the same reason as why increasing suffering for spiritual gain is insane